 4. Focus on only a few affirmations at a time

-Affirmations can be addicting because of their positive charge.
-I know this because I’m a total affirmation addict!
-However, since our goal here in using affirmations as moms is to eliminate overwhelm, try not to overwhelm yourself with positive affirmations either.
+Since our goal here in using affirmations as moms is to eliminate overwhelm, try not to overwhelm yourself with positive affirmations.

 5. Practice them daily

-All the being said, if we want to reap the benefits of positive affirmations for moms, we have to make the time to practice them.
+All that being said, if we want to reap the benefits of positive affirmations, we have to take the time to practice them.